Ellis County Republicans and Democrats host election watch parties; Donald Trump elected to second term

 Throughout the night, Harris trailed Trump nationally and in key battleground states.
 Nevertheless, the party remained optimistic.

-“I think we’re still remaining hopeful,” said Anna Towns, Forsyth Library engagement specialist and Democratic supporter.
+“I think we’re still remaining hopeful,” said Anna Towns, secretary for the Ellis County Democratic Party.
 “I knew it was going to be a tight race.
 So, I think we just came out tonight to hang out with people who have similar opinions and views and be around some friends while we watch the race happen.”

 As ballots were counted into Wednesday morning, Trump became the first president since Grover Cleveland to be elected nonconsecutively after claiming victory in the battleground state of Pennsylvania.
-Trump earned 277 Electoral College votes to Harris’ 244.
+As of publication, Trump earned 277 Electoral College votes to Harris’ 244.
+The final electoral count favored Trump 312-226.

 “I think a lot of people are tired of what’s happened over the last four years,” Peters said.
 “They want something better, and I think he’s (Trump) going to deliver.
 I don’t know that it’s retribution.
 I think it’s just making right what was wrong.”